-Program manager interviews at Facebook are really challenging.
+Program manager interviews at Facebook (Meta) are really challenging.
 The questions are difficult, specific to Facebook, and cover a wide range of topics.

 The good news is that the right preparation can help you maximize your chances of landing a job offer, and we've put together the ultimate guide below to help you succeed.

 And if you're targeting a technical program manager position (which is a closely related role), then check out our separate guide on Facebook TPM interviews.

 - Process and timeline